 Most likely, when you were hired, you had to fill out a Form I-9, along with which you gave identification documents and a copy of your work permit with its expiration date.
 Your employer will have that information on file.
 It's up to your employer to make sure that its employees are legally authorized to work in the United States.
 Many of them use a program called E-Verify for this purpose.

-If your work permit expires and you continue to work, your employer will still be required to pay you wages and it will still use your Social Security Number to report wages and to pay any local, state, or federal taxes.
-Some employers are fine with this arrangement and are lax about following federal laws that require checking the documentation of its workers.
+If your work permit expires and you continue to work, your employer will still be required to pay you wages and will use your Social Security Number to report wages and to pay any local, state, or federal taxes.
+Some employers are fine with this arrangement and lax about following federal laws that require checking the documentation of its workers.

 If your employer has a human resources (HR) department, it's more likely that it will approach you with questions about your work authorization as its expiration date draws closer or if it has already expired.

 If your employer asks you questions about your EAD expiration date, you should be honest.
-If there are other options to get a new work permit in the future, you should let your boss know that you are working on it.
+If there are other options to get a new work permit in the future, let your boss know that you are working on it.

 Again, if your work permit expires before you receive a new one, you don't need to tell your employer about this.
 But if your employer asks, you should show any information to demonstrate that you applied for one, such as your DACA receipt notice and information about processing delays at USCIS.
 If your application is outside the processing time frame on the USCIS website, you should put in a service request.